 I was told OCD sufferers rarely act on their ‘urges.’
-But I remember as a child biting the hands off my toy soldiers, or nibbling on their plastic guns.
-I’d hold a tiny figurine between thumb and finger, and Crow (although I didn’t know him as that in those days), would encourage me to chew and mutilate the head, or the rifle, or the trailing leg.
+But I remember as a child biting the hands off my toy soldiers or nibbling on their plastic guns.
+I’d hold a tiny figurine between thumb and finger, and Crow (although I didn’t know him in those days), would encourage me to chew and mutilate the head, or the rifle, or the trailing leg.
 I’d do it too, and as my fears became more gruesome, I worried that I would carry out darker deeds that the crow whispered into my ear.
-I scribbled on drawings I was proud of, or scrunched up the paper into tiny balls, because my O C Demon said that I could, and when the fear or urges got violent I was terrified that I would act upon them, like I did the drawings, and I would remember biting the hands off my toy soldiers and think “what if I grabbed the knife and…”
+I scribbled on drawings I was proud of, or scrunched up the paper into tiny balls, because my OCDemon said that I could, and when my fears got violent I became terrified I would act upon them too, like I did the drawings, and I would remember biting the hands off my toy soldiers and think “What if I grabbed a knife and…”

 I recline on the sofa, ignoring the television, losing myself in the cosmos as I distance myself from the figure on the grassy knoll.